singnet/dev-portal/tutorials/publish/index.md

 ## Step 2: Getting Testnet AGI and Ethereum
 > Optional if you already have enough AGI and ETH tokens

 You need some AGI and ETH tokens.
-You can get then for free (using your github account) here:
+You can get them for free (using your github account) here:

 * AGI: [https://faucet.singularitynet.io/](https://faucet.singularitynet.io/)
 * ETH: [https://faucet.kovan.network/](https://faucet.kovan.network/)

-Also see [Fact Sheet](/sheet) for more information about AGI tokens and test networks.
+See [Fact Sheet](/sheet) for more information about AGI tokens and test networks.

 ## Step 3: Completing Docker Tutorial